SirGoodenough/HA_Blueprints/Automations/Device_tracker_Monitor_and_Notifier.md

 Type of blueprint: AUTOMATION

+What if I am having problems getting it going?

+> You can contact me for help, [see the links below](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Automations/Device_tracker_Monitor_and_Notifier.md#contacts).

 Why do I need this?

 > In it's simplest form, this blueprint will monitor an entity and put up a persistent notification that the entity is no longer home.